Manning’s diverse mix of coastal, mountain, and interior climates support a huge variety of birds — over 200 species.

 7:00 PM – Orientation at campground.
 Birders will get an introduction to the park, form birding groups, choose trails and receive their birding kits.

-8:00 PM – Evening presentation by Melissa Hafting – “The Impact of Climate Change on the Birds of the Boreal Forest.”
+8:00 PM – Evening presentation by Melissa Hafting – “Canada’s Boreal Forest: Why we must keep the forest singing.”

 Note: Late arrivals can register until 10:00 PM Friday, or Saturday morning until 9:00 AM.

 Morning – Starting at various times through the early morning (as arranged Friday evening), birding groups will begin hiking different trails in Manning Park to record species and numbers of birds (by sight or call).
 17 birding areas have been identified in the park and birders are welcome to visit as many of these areas as they wish.

 9:00 AM – “Introduction to Birding” for beginner birders–Kelly Pearce and Scott Denkers will lead a morning outing along the shores of Lightning Lake and adjacent forest.
 For those arriving Saturday, please check-in at the group camp well before 9:00 AM.